Aarti-panchal01/ride-smart-ai-compare/README.md

 streamlit run app.py
 ```

-⚠️ Limitations
-Ola and Rapido do not expose public APIs – fallback is estimation or scraping.
-Exact fares may vary due to dynamic pricing (surge, traffic).
-Booking is not yet integrated (comparison only).

 📌 Future Ideas
 📱 Native mobile app (React Native or Flutter)
 🔁 Booking and payment integration